-The disagreement between Warren and Florence Harding was thus already enflamed on Christmas morning, their physician admitting to a visiting friend, “They had quite a row this morning.”
+The disagreement between Warren and Florence Harding was thus already inflamed on Christmas morning, their physician admitting to a visiting Charles Forbes, head of the newly created veterans Bureau, “They had quite a row this morning.”

 Adding fuel to the fire, President Harding invited Debs to come to the White House, so he could shake his hand.
-Mrs. Harding was furious and refused to let him do so upstairs to the private quarters.
+Mrs. Harding was furious and refused to let him do so upstairs in the presidential family’s private quarters.

 It was only with the revelations in the written histories of their husbands’ presidencies, publication of their private correspondence or memoirs of staff members that the truth was told, usually well after the women had died.